skycommand/AdminScripts/README.md

 See [its documentation](Unicode%20test%20suite/README.md).

+## Update management

+1. `Check automatic update services.ps1`: Gives you a list of all update channels registered with the local instance of the Windows Update service.
+You are probably aware of the "Windows Update" and "Microsoft Update" channels.
+(The former contains updates for Windows only, the latter for all Microsoft products.)
+But not everyone knows about WSUS.
+This script is specifically useful to find out if the local computer is properly registered with WSUS.
+2. `Install with DISM module.ps1`: Scans the current folder for Windows updates that you've manually downloaded from Microsoft Catalog or WSUS, then invokes `Add-WindowsPackage` to install them all.
+There was a time when Microsoft released 1.5 GB worth of update each month.
+I used to download them once and use this script to install them on several computers at home, thus saving 4.5 GB of download.
+(At work we use WSUS to save bandwidth.)
+Before you ask, no, the Delivery Optimization service does not reduce bandwidth consumption for you; it reduces bandwidth consumption for Microsoft's servers.
+Delivery Optimization depends on a centralized peer coordination server on the Internet.
+3. `Install with DISM.exe.ps1`: Scans the current folder for Windows updates that you've manually downloaded from Microsoft Catalog or WSUS, then invokes `dism.exe` to install them all.
+4. `Opt in to Microsoft Update.ps1` and `Opt out of Microsoft Update.ps1` are used to enable or disable the "Microsoft Update" channel on the local computer.
+These scripts are much faster than the cumbersome  official GUI way, which I've long forgotten.
+When the "Microsoft Update" channel is not enabled, Windows uses the "Windows Update" channel instead.
+5. `Run all MSPs.ps1`: Scans the current folder and all its subfolders for `.msp` files and invokes Windows Installer to install them all.
+Many apps use MSPs to delivery updates.
+Microsoft Office 2016 and earlier are such apps.

 ## Wallpaper

 The following two scripts are co-developed with Ramesh Srinivasan (the author of [WinHelpOnline.com](https://www.winhelponline.com)).
 More specifically, he wrote them in VBScript first, and I re-wrote them in PowerShell to support Unicode.
 Then, he credited me in his blog post and we added additional bits to support Windows 10.
 Back then, I knew zero about PowerShell and its philosophy, so, these scripts are unlike any other PowerShell scripts.
 In fact, they generate graphical message boxes.